tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - methods (RACE vs. mutliplex for example PCR) differ in accuracy and intra/inter-method reproducibility for TRA/TRB sequencing
  - most methods do worse for TRA than TRB
  - low RNA input leads to non-representative TCR repertoires
+# Beneficial autoimmunity improves cancer prognosis
+ - beneficial autoimmunity referring to irAEs being associated with improved survival on ICIs **as well as spontaneous autoimmunity without ICIs in patients with tumors**
+ - importance of non-mutated tumor antigens that are autoantigens, for example from reactivated embryonic/gonadal transcriptional programs, epigenetic changes, aberrant RNA splicing, translation of noncoding RNAs (cryptic peptides), unique PTMs, not unique to tumor cells but enriched on them
 # Biomarkers of checkpoint inhibitor induced immune-related adverse events - a comprehensive review
  - blood-based, immunogenetic and microbial biomarkers predicting irAEs prior to and during ICI therapy
  - no single biomarker has proven to be sufficiently predictive for irAE development